gersteinlab/RADAR/README.md

 chr1 986796 986797 T G 1.07533132443 0.0 4.53503723229e-33 0 0 0 1.07533132443 1 1 1 3 4.07533132443
 ```

-## For any questions related to GitHub repo, please contact:
+## For any questions related to this GitHub repo, please contact:
-* donghoon.lee at yale.edu
+* donghoon.lee at yale dot edu
-* jo-jo.feng at yale.edu
+* jo-jo.feng at yale dot edu